stevehemingway/stevehemingway.github.io/content/Trading/October/20_october.md

 Robin Wigglesworth in the FT [blames](https://www.ft.com/content/87efe5a9-4cb6-493b-a31a-f9efd5ddd242) Miller and Modigliani for the stock market bubbles we've seen in recent decades.
 In my view this is total nonsense.
 They proved that funding costs would not be reduced by replacing equity with debt *in the absence of distorting taxes favouring debt.* Of course, politicians, egged on by greedy CEOs did precisely that.
 The consequence was a rush of companies looking to gear up to the hilt, with predictable consequences as far as resilience in the face of an economic downturn was concerned.
 This is equivalent to people blaming Ronald Coase for the disaster which was the privatization of Russian nationalized industries.
-He said that in the absence of transaction costs assets find their most economically favourable owner.
+He said that in the absence of transaction costs, assets find their most economically favourable owner.
 But his point was that transaction costs frequently dominate, so the last thing you should do is privatize willy nilly.
 In fact, he made a great argument for nationalizing a lot of industries that have been privatized in the UK.
 He must be spinning in his grave.